![]() |

-East African village seen through the cattle kraal
+East African village seen through the cattle kraal. |

 Dr. Alice C. Linsley

-Scholars have often wondered why Rebecca ran to her mother's house to announce the marriage proposal from Isaac (Gen. 24:28).
+Some scholars have wondered why Rebecca ran to her mother's house to announce the marriage proposal from Isaac (Gen. 24:28).
 One explanation is that the mother's house was responsible for the necessary arrangements to set up a new household for the bride-to-be.
 The father's house was responsible for the legalities involving dowry, inheritance, and property.
 Running to her mother's house expressed Rebecca's willingness and eagerness to be married.

 The Bible is pointing us to a village arrangement in which the women gathered in the house of the chief's principal wife and the men gathered in the house of the chief.
 The custom is found even today among Africans and in some Eurasian villages.